Can't find the answer you're

 During the COVID-19 pandemic, we are adopting strict measures when children show signs of illness.
 Please refer to our COVID-19 Information & Policies page for more details.

-When a baby or small child first begins daycare, it’s not uncommon that they will find the transition difficult.
+When a child first begins daycare, it’s not uncommon that they will find the transition difficult.
 The time it takes for a little one to adapt can range from 1 day to 1 month or more.
 If your child is finding this change particularly difficult, we will work with both you and your child to figure out what is and isn’t working, and try something new until they feel secure, confident and happy.

 Change is hard!
 But rest assured that your child is in very good hands.
 Everything we do is with tender loving care.